JulianH89/oligo-finder-nf/README.md

 `OLIGO-FINDER-NF` is a scalable, parallel bioinformatics pipeline built with Nextflow.
 It is designed to identify potential RNAi oligo candidates from a set of target genes and screen them for off-target effects by aligning them against a comprehensive reference genome or transcriptome.

-The pipeline takes a multi-FASTA file containing one or more target genes, generates candidate oligos based on user-defined criteria (length, GC content, etc.), aligns them using Bowtie, and produces a final, organized report for each gene, detailing the specificity of each oligo.
+The pipeline takes a FASTA file containing one or more target genes, generates candidate oligos based on user-defined criteria (length, GC content, etc.), aligns them using Bowtie, and produces a final, organized report for each gene, detailing the specificity of each oligo.

 ## Pipeline Workflow